-The Annual Italian Festival in East Harlem is held in very much the same fashion as in happens every year in Brusciano.
-Participants are building a Giglio statue and are dancing with it through the streets of New York.
+The Annual Italian Festival in East Harlem is held in very much the same fashion as it happens every year in Brusciano.
+Participants build a Giglio statue and are dance with it through the streets of New York.

 One of the crucial components of each Giglio is the face.
 Each year participants make it from scratch according to specifications of the Maestro di Festa (or Master of Ceremonies).
 The papier-mâché face is traditionally adorned with saints and colorful flowers, lily (giglio in Italian) being the most prominent of them.

 The moving platform also hosts a multi-piece band with several singers.
 Live music is an integral part of the Giglio dancing procession as it inspires and syncs the lifters and cheers up spectators.